eraybasar/pesdk-docs/_guides/ios/v7/resources/faq.md

 ## Framework Size

-You might be wondering why the `imglyKit.framework` folder is over 60 MB large.
+You might be wondering why the `PhotoEditorSDK.framework` folder is almost 100 MB large.
 This can be irritating at first, however this is not the size that your users will get.

 The PhotoEditor SDK includes many UI components, lookup tables and fonts.
 This results in a lot of code and thus a sizable binary, although there are certain factors that make it appear larger than it actually is.
 We’re working hard to ensure the framework size stays as low as possible.